davidjosearaujo/re-android-reversing/docs/Report.md

 ```

 As we can see, the function is fetching the files and is then it maps 'muchaspuchas' strings into application methods.
-This shows that authors wanted to obfuscate application method calls with reflection.
+This shows that the authors wanted to obfuscate application method calls with reflection.

 TODO